Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 # Containerised 5G Standalone

 A self-directed lab project deploying a full 5G Standalone network in Docker, using Open5GS and UERANSIM, on a Proxmox-hosted Ubuntu VM.
-Built to develop hands-on familiarity with 5G Core architecture (SBA, NGAP, PFCP, GTP-U) and to practice systematic debugging of a multi-component containerised system.
+Built to develop familiarity with 5G Core architecture (SBA, NGAP, PFCP, GTP-U) and to practice systematic debugging of a multi-component containerised system.

 ## 1. Motivation

-This project was built to gain exposure to the technologies referenced in UKTL Associate Security and Privacy Researcher vacancy that uses 5G Service-Based Architecture, NGAP/SCTP signalling, and Linux-based container operations.
+This project was built to gain exposure to the technologies referenced in UKTL Associate Security and Privacy Researcher vacancy that uses 5G Service-Based Architecture, NGAP/SCTP signalling, and Linux based container operations.
 The goal was to get a working deployment and more importantly understand why each component behaves the way it does while documenting the debugging process.

 ## 2. Architecture